jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

 .. code-block:: bash

     # Let's first create a new directories to keep the clean raw sequence reads
+    $ cd ~/tutorial/
     $ mkdir qc_improvement
+    $ cd

-    # Download the latest version of BBTools from Sourceforge
+    # Download the latest version of BBTools from Sourceforge to your computer
     $ wget https://sourceforge.net/projects/bbmap/files/latest/download/BBMap_38.87.tar.gz

     # Go to the parent directory where you have BBTools file